jasperdunn/react-form-hooks/README.md

 }
 ```

-- `formValidations` object where each key is mapped to a form input and the value is an array of validation functions.
+- `formValidations` Where each key is the form input id,
+  and the value is an array of validation functions for that form input.

 Each validation function must return a string as the error message or null/undefined.